 1. Take out travel insurance

-Travel insurance is mandatory to participate in climbs booked via Fair Voyage (read more here).
-To protect your financial investment in case of cancellation due to illness or other unforeseen changes, it is best to take out your insurance (that should cover cancellations) as soon as you've booked your Tour.
-We recommend the travel insurance by World Nomads which has good coverage at affordable prices.
+Travel insurance is mandatory to participate in climbs booked via Fair Voyage (read why).
+To protect your financial investment if you need to cancel your trip due to illness or other unforeseen changes, take out your travel cancellation insurance as soon as you've booked your Tour.
+Make sure your medical insurance covers emergency evacuations and high altitude trekking up to 6,000 meters.
+We normally recommend the travel insurance by World Nomads which has good coverage at affordable prices.
 You can easily apply for it online within few minutes (get it now).

 2. Book your flight